-Products that implement the Standard and pass the tests can now be certified as OGC Compliant.
+Products that implement the GMLJP2 standard can now be tested and certified as OGC Compliant.

-The Open Geospatial Consortium (OGC) is seeking public comment on the candidate OGC API - Common standard.
-Comments are due by March 28, 2020.
+The Open Geospatial Consortium (OGC) seeks public comment on Version 1.1 of the OGC SensorThings API, Part 1 - Sensing.
+Comments are due by the 6th of July, 2020.

 New Moving Features Extension provides a JSON encoding as an alternative to XML or CSV